-We have incurred significant operating losses since our inception, and we expect to incur significant operating losses for the foreseeable future.
+We have incurred significant operating losses since our inception and we expect to incur significant operating losses for the foreseeable future.
 We may never become profitable or, if profitability is achieved, be able to sustain profitability.

-We have incurred significant operating losses since our inception, and we expect to incur significant operating losses for the foreseeable future as we continue our clinical trials and development programs for denifanstat and other future drug candidates.
-Our net losses were \$30.5 million and \$24.4 million for the years ended December 31, 2022 and 2021, respectively, and \$19.7 million and \$23.3 million for the nine months ended September 30, 2023 and 2022, respectively.
-We had cash, cash equivalents and short-term investments in marketable securities of \$32.3 million for the year ended December 31, 2022 and cash and cash equivalents of \$56.7 million for the year ended December 31, 2021.
-As of September 30, 2023, we had cash and cash equivalents of \$101.8 million.
-In the future, we intend to continue to conduct research and development, preclinical and clinical testing, regulatory compliance and, if denifanstat or other future drug candidates are approved, sales and marketing activities that, together with anticipated general and administrative expenses, will likely result in the incurrence of further significant operating losses for the foreseeable future.
+We have incurred significant operating losses since our inception and we expect to incur significant operating losses for the foreseeable future as we continue our clinical trials and development programs for denifanstat and other future drug candidates.
+Our net losses were \$30.5 million and \$24.4 million for the years ended December 31, 2022 and 2021, respectively, and \$6.6 million and \$8.7 million for the three months ended March 31, 2023 and 2022, respectively.
+We had cash, cash equivalents and short-term investments in marketable securities of \$32.3 million for the year ended December 31, 2022 and cash and cash equivalents of \$56.7 million for the year ended December 31, 2021, and we had cash, cash equivalents and short-term investments in marketable securities of \$25.3 million for the three months ended March 31, 2023.
+In the future, we intend to continue to conduct research and development, clinical testing, regulatory compliance and, if denifanstat or other future drug candidates are approved, sales and marketing activities that, together with anticipated general and administrative expenses, will likely result in the incurrence of further significant operating losses for the foreseeable future.